-Some of the applications that I have worked on are: the effect of carbon taxes on carbon emission levels, how to mitigate an epidemic through regulations and the effect of advertisement in duopoly markets.
+Broadly, I am interested in Mean Field Games & Control, Graphon Games applications, extensions, theory, and solutions.
+I am especially interested in Stackelberg Mean Field Games to understand how the incentives imposed by a regulator affect the behavior of large number of agents.
+Some of the applications I have worked on are: the effect of carbon taxes on carbon emission levels, how to mitigate an epidemic through regulations and the effect of advertisement in duopoly markets.
+Furthermore, I am working on proposing numerical approaches that make use of Machine Learning and Monte Carlo Simulations to solve these problems.
 You can find my SIAM News article on how to optimally choose a carbon tax level on this link.

 You can find my CV here.